ankit-nautiyal/Spotify-Clone/README.md

 # Spotify-Clone

-Spotify website clone using HTML & CSS.
+This is a clone of the Spotify website made using HTML & CSS.